astigmatism/expressjs-crazyerics/README.md

 - using pako as a method to compress all strings, json and uintarrays
 - gulp produces two files in ./public/build: build.js (all compressed js file contents) and style.min.css (all compressed css file contents).
 The layout.jade on your production box references these files instead of the source content.
+- in creating icons, unpack the "350-MAI2013.zip" file and then "PSD_and_EPS.zip".
+Open the eps file in photoshop with a width of 1000.
+Select the icon, open a new image with it, resize to 32x32px.
+Invert colors, then max out contract and brightness.